-Enjoy a classic favorite this Thanksgiving with this Vegan Sweet Potato Casserole topped with a sweet and crunchy pecan crust.
-It’s a fan favorite that should be at your holiday table!
+Enjoy a classic favorite this Thanksgiving with this Vegan Sweet Potato Casserole.
+It's just like you remember- creamy mashed sweet potato topped with a sweet and crunchy pecan crust.
+Make sure to add this fan-favorite to your holiday table!

 So far, there has been: